Jessie James Decker Shares Throwback Breastfeeding Photo With Her 7-Week-Old Son

 “Thanks to South Beach, I’ve lost 25 pounds, and I’m excited,” she said.
 “I’ve regained my confidence and have the energy I need to maintain this crazy life of mine!”

-The stunning Eric & Jessie reality star and country singer has been proudly showing off all that weight loss across her social media accounts.
+The stunning Eric & Jessie reality star and country singer has been proudly showing off the proof of that weight loss across her social media accounts.

-As The Inquisitr reported, the mom of three was flaunting her seriously impressive body on Instagram just earlier this week as she posed for the camera in a pretty skimpy bikini.
+As The Inquisitr reported, the mom-of-three was flaunting her seriously impressive body on Instagram just earlier this week as she posed for the camera in a pretty skimpy bikini.

-Jessie rocked a fun animal-print two-piece in a photo posted to her account while revealing that the diet had helped her to regain her confidence after baby number three.
+Jessie rocked a fun animal-print two-piece in a photo posted to her account while revealing that the diet had helped her to regain her confidence after her third baby.